allyporwal/finishers-flask/README.md

 11. Input your database name in the ```"MONGO_DBNAME"``` section

 Your app should now be deployed on Heroku and talking to MongoDB correctly.

+You must also ensure that you have all the necessary modules installed in your IDE.
+This project relies heavily on third party modules for key functionality, and they are all listed below:

+1. [Flask](https://flask.palletsprojects.com/en/1.1.x/) is the micro framework the project relies heavily upon - in the terminal use: ```$ pip3 install Flask```
+2. [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/index.html) integrates Flask and WTForms - in the terminal use: ```$ pip3 install Flask-WTF```
+3. [WTForms](https://wtforms.readthedocs.io/en/2.3.x/) is used in most forms for backend validation - in the terminal use: ```$ pip3 install WTForms```
+4. [Flask-Login](https://flask-login.readthedocs.io/en/latest/) is used to manage loggin in and out and to protect views and functions - in the terminal use: ```$ pip3 install flask-login```
+5. [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) is to integrate Flask and MongoDB - in the terminal use: ```$ pip3 install Flask-PyMongo```
+6. [dnspython](https://pypi.org/project/dnspython/) is to enable usage of MongoDB connection string - in the terminal use: ```$ pip3 install dnspython```
+7. [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) is used to debug during development and to generate hashed passwords - it comes as part of Flask so no extra installation commands are necessary

 <hr>